Thermalization in asymmetric harmonic chains: Introduction

 \section{Introduction}

-In the 1950s, Fermi, in collaboration with Pasta, Ulam, and Tsingou (FPUT), carried out the first numerical experiments intending to verify the ergodic hypothesis in a simple mechanical system of springs and masses \cite{Fermi1955}.
-This seminal work surprisingly observed that the system far from equilibrium does not enter the expected thermalized state over time, but instead returns to nearly the initial state of nonequilibrium, i.e., the now-famous FPUT recurrences.
-Since then, researchers have made a lot of efforts to explain and understand this phenomenon through longer simulation, and under larger system sizes in various nonlinear chains.
-Nevertheless, it is still hard to draw a clear conclusion about how the system relaxes to a thermalized state due to the rich dynamics of one-dimensional (1D) nonlinear chains \cite{Chaos2005,2008LNP728G}.
+In the 1950s, Fermi, in collaboration with Pasta, Ulam, and Tsingou (FPUT), conducted the first numerical experiments to test the ergodic hypothesis using a simple mechanical system of springs and masses \citep{Fermi1955}.
+Their pioneering work unexpectedly revealed that the system, far from equilibrium, did not evolve into the anticipated thermalized state but instead returned to a state of near non-equilibrium, a phenomenon now known as the FPUT recurrences.
+This finding sparked extensive research aimed at explaining and understanding this phenomenon through longer simulations and larger system sizes in various nonlinear chains \citep{Chaos2005, 2008LNP728G, ferguson1982nonlinear, casetti1997fermi, Ponno2011Chaos, Benettin2013JSP, benettin2018fermi, goldfriend2019equilibration, grava2020adiabatic, benettin2020understanding}.